 The European Union aims at becoming the first climate-neutral continent by 2050 with no net greenhouse gases in 2050 and economic growth decoupled from resource use.
+By 2030, greenhouse gas emissions are to be reduced by at least 55 % below the 1990 level.
 The ambitions with respect to carbon-neutrality have been reflected in different strategies (e.g. the Alpine Climate Target System 2050) as well as in implementing various measures in the Alpine region in the last years.
 However, in order to reach the global and European targets, the efforts must be increased in the next years.